FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ## Main Content

 This recipe takes an interest in datasets with information about small chemical compounds, particularly datasets with an [SDF](https://fairsharing.org/FAIRsharing.ew26v7) file or spreadsheets containing chemical identifiers in the form of [SMILES](https://fairsharing.org/FAIRsharing.qv4b3c) strings.
-But the registration itself in Wikidata to make it more findable works for any dataset.
+But the `Wikidata registration process` itself, to increase `Findability`, works for any dataset.

 The registration in Wikidata makes the metadata more findable by itself {footcite}`Waagmeester2020`.
 This [Wikidata:Introduction](https://www.wikidata.org/wiki/Wikidata:Introduction) describes the principle ideas and data model that will make this recipe easier to follow.